CSUA/csua-backend/README.md

 4. Commit and push your changes to `models.py` as well as generated `migrations/`
 5. Pull latest changes on remote machine
 6. `python3 manage.py migrate` on remote machine to update database with latest models
-7. Run `sudo systemctl reload apache2` on the remote machine so the changes take effect
+7. Run `sudo systemctl reload csua-backend-gunicorn` on the remote machine so the changes take effect

 ## Editing/Creating/Deleting Officers

-Go to https://www.csua.berkeley.edu:8080/admin/ to edit officer data!
+Go to https://www.csua.berkeley.edu/admin/ to edit officer data!

 ## Repo structure